 Dr Clarissa Sammut Scerri is a warranted Counselling psychologist, a registered Family therapist, and a Systemic supervisor.
-She is the Head of Department within the Department of Family Studies at the University of Malta.
-She is also the MPsy coordinator for the training of Counselling Psychologists.
+She is a Senior Lecturer within the Department of Child & Family Studies at the University of Malta.
+She is also the MFT coordinator for the training of Family therapists.
 Her research area of interest include: • the impact of domestic violence on children and other family members; • the study of parenting in adversity and • adoption and fostering issues.

 Her PhD research entitled “Living with contradictions of love and abuse: a grounded theory of women's understanding of their experiences of domestic violence†sought to illuminate and further the understanding of the complexity of living in a family where there is violence.
 She has presented her research at various local and international conferences.
 One of her papers: “Ethical dilemmas of a clinician/researcher interviewing women about their childhood experiences of witnessing domestic violenceâ€, has been shortlisted for the Corinna Seith Award by the WAVE Network, Women Against Violence.